Username93939/Ti-84-Programs/README.md

 Simplifies square roots
 ## HERONS.8xp
 Uses Heron's formula to solve the area of the triangle with your given side lengths
+## MIDPOINT.8xp
+Finds the midpoint of the points you enter